huuhait/xnt-core/docs/src/neptune-core/utxo_notification.md

 3. External / Serialized  (proposed)

-In the future `neptune-core` or a 3rd party wallet might support using a decentralized storage mechanism such as IPFS.
+In the future `xnt-core` or a 3rd party wallet might support using a decentralized storage mechanism such as IPFS.
 Decentralized storage may provide a solution for ongoing wallet backups or primary wallet storage to minimize risk of funds loss, as discussed below.

 ### Warning!
 Risk of funds loss

 It is important to recognize that all `OffChain` methods carry an extra risk of losing funds as compared to `OnChain` notification.
 Since the secrets do not exist anywhere on the blockchain they can never be restored by the wallet if lost during or any time after the transfer.

 For example Bob performs an off-chain utxo transfer to Sally.
 Everything goes fine and Sally receives the notification and her wallet successfully identifies and validates the funds.
 Six months later Sally's hard-drive crashes and she doesn't have any backup except for her seed-phrase.
-She imports the seed-phrase into a new neptune-core wallet.
+She imports the seed-phrase into a new xnt-core wallet.
 The wallet then scans the blockchain for `Utxo` that belong to Sally.
 Unfortunately the wallet might not be able to recognize or claim the `Utxo` that she received via `OffChain` notification.

 For this reason, it becomes crucial to maintain ongoing backups/redundancy of wallet data when receiving payments via OffChain notification.
 And/or to ensure that the OffChain mechanism can reasonably provide data storage indefinitely into the future.